rawilk/laravel-settings/docs/basic-usage/teams.md

 'team_foreign_key' => 'custom_team_id',
 ```

+> {note} Be sure to run the [migration](/docs/laravel-settings/{version}/installation#user-content-migrations) from the package to add the necessary team column to your settings table.

 ## Working with Teams Settings

 After implementing a solution for selecting a team on the authentication process (for example, setting the `team_id`
 of the currently selected team on the **session:** `session(['team_id' => $team->id]);`), we can set the global `team_id`
-from anywhere, but we recommend setting it in a middleware.
+from anywhere, but we recommend setting it in middleware.

 Example Team Middleware: